questianon/sdupdates/README.md

 >wait longer for each generation
 >learn to use SD Upscale script in img2img because it can be better sometimes

+**Why doesn't model merging work?**
+>Make sure you have enough ram (2 models that are 2 gb requires 4 gb of ram).
+Increase your page file if necessary

 ## Link Dump will sort

 **Info:**